Irregular Around the Margins

-"Irregular Around the Margins" is the 57th episode of the HBO original series The Sopranos and the fifth of the show's fifth season.
+"Irregular Around the Margins" is the 57th episode of the HBO original series The Sopranos and the fifth episode of the show's fifth season.
 Written by Robin Green and Mitchell Burgess, and directed by Allen Coulter, it originally aired on April 4, 2004.

+This episode was praised by critics for the acting of Drea de Matteo as Adriana La Cerva and the character development of La Cerva, as the story had the deepest role for La Cerva in the series to date.